dbt-labs/docs.getdbt.com/website/docs/reference/commands/rpc.md

 The resulting response will include a key called `table` with a value of `{'column_names': ['?column?'], 'rows': [[2.0]]}`

-## Reloading the Server
+## Reloading the RPC Server

-When the dbt Server starts, it will load the dbt project into memory using the files present on disk at startup.
-If the files in the dbt project should change (either during development or in a deployment),  the dbt Server can be updated live without cycling the server process.
+When the dbt RPC Server starts, it will load the dbt project into memory using the files present on disk at startup.
+If the files in the dbt project should change (either during development or in a deployment),  the dbt RPC Server can be updated live without cycling the server process.
 To reload the files present on disk, send a "hangup" signal to the running server process using the Process ID (pid) of the running process.

 ### Finding the server PID